The General Employees' Retirement Fund is a fiduciary pension trust fund and is a division of the City of Tampa, Revenue and Finance Department.

 Each qualified general employee is included in one of two separate single-employer defined benefit retirement plans.
-Both plans are pension trust funds covering full-time employees.
+Both plans are pension trust funds covering full-time, part-time and certain types of temporary employees.
 The two plans are:

 - General Employees' Retirement Pension Plan Division A - eligible full-time, non-sworn employees hired prior to October 1, 1981, (no social security component) and is currently closed to new enrollees.